Preventing Infections in Our Health Service

 What the figures mean

-The benchmark is less than or equal to 1.0 hospital-acquired bloodstream infection per 10,000 patient days.
+The benchmark is less than or equal to 1.0 hospital-acquired bloodstream infection per 10,000 occupied bed days.
 A rate lower than the benchmark is desirable.

-The rate of S. Aureus bloodstream infections at BHS has been consistently below the benchmark.
-BHS continues to monitor, review and identify strategies towards greater prevention of infection.
+The rate of S. aureus bloodstream infections at BHS has been consistently below the benchmark.
+BHS continues to monitor, review and identify strategies towards prevention of infection.

 Good hand hygiene (washing or decontaminating hands with soap and water or an alcohol-based hand rub) is an important part of good patient care.